 CyberTrade conducts Technology Architecture to form the basis of the technical implementation work that follows.

-A detailed 7-step process is used to arrive at a detailed view of the target technical architecture.
+For complex projects / financial analysis, a detailed 7-step process is used to arrive at a detailed view of the target technical architecture.

 The CyberTrade architecture is being realised by combining: